-Generally, EMAKE\ROOT can be set to include any existing directory on the host build machine.
+Generally, EMAKE_ROOT can be set to include any existing directory on the host build machine.
 Files in these directories are automatically accessible by commands running on cluster hosts.
-The exceptions are detailed in "Setting the Electric Make Root Directory" on page 3-2.
+The exceptions are detailed in Setting the Electric Make Root Directory.

 System Registry (Windows Only)